African Americans as minority

 Complete legal equality has existed for only 1-2 generations

-Biggest lag: capital development—slaves were forced to work their whole lives without profit or savings for themselves or their children.
+Biggest historical drag on African Americans: lack of capital development—slaves were forced to work their whole lives without profit or savings for themselves or their children.

 Immigrants had opportunity to work, profit, accrue capital, wealth, property.
 (Some didn't; others got more than their share from work by slaves and poor whites)